 Looking for information about powder coating?
 You’ve come to the right place.
 We have a basic powder coating guide outlining the basic powder coating process, as well as guides for choosing new equipment and helping guide you through pretreatment options.
 We’ve also provided a common list of terms for coating and pretreatment if you need to look up some industry-specific terminology.

 Powder coating is a finishing process where a color or coating is applied to an unfinished part.
 A colored powder is sprayed on the part using a magnetically charged spray gun.
 The coated part is then placed in an oven where the powder melts into an even, solid coat across the entire surface of the part.
-Learn more about the powder coating process and how to powder coat here.
+Learn more about powder coating here.

-Who Can Use Powder Coating?
+Why Use Powder Coating?